Crystal Bird Fauset: American Friends Service Committee

 While attending Columbia University, Bird joined the American Friends Service Committee (AFSC), a Quaker organization, in September 1927.
 The AFSC had become interested in improving race relations in the United States and had formed their Interracial Section in 1925, two years before offering Bird a staffing position.
 One of the missions of the organization was to foster intercultural exchange as a way to better racial understanding, and the AFSC sponsored Bird as a touring speaker to promote this message.
-As an active member of the AFSC, she made about 200 public appearances between 1927 and 1928, addressing between 25,000 to 50,000 people at schools, churches, and civic groups.
+As an active member of the AFSC, she made about 200 public appearances between 1927 and 1928, addressing between 25,000 and 50,000 people at schools, churches, and civic groups.
 With her speeches, she aimed to have "people of other racial groups understand the humanness of the Negro wherever he is found" and to "lift the curtain that separates the white people and the colored people, to lift the curtain of misunderstanding that is so dividing us."
 She analyzed racial prejudice and emphasized the contributions of black communities throughout history.
 The majority of Bird's appearances occurred with white audiences in places such as Philadelphia, New York City, Boston, Baltimore, Washington, and Indiana.
 Her appearances in Philadelphia introduced her to the public and left them with a high level of impact.